missitnoonan/commentsold/README.md

 * Seeds are not DRY at all, would usually create a more general importer
 * Should setup SSL, CORS, etc
 * There is no caching, so every time you visit a page it reloads
-* Did not implement a currency formatter for the frontend, so everything is still cents

 ### Tour / Highlights